ahmed-28/Easy-Forms/README.md

-# webdev_delta_task3
+# Easy Forms

-this is google form like website
+This is a simple form builder which allows you to create forms easily

 setup:
 1.clone the repo to your local desktop